 Newtown Middle School is a professional learning community.
 To enhance adult learning and to focus on the instructional core, all departments implemented instructional rounds.
 We work collaboratively on a weekly basis in departments to analyze student work and to seek relevant data with the goal of continuous improvement.
-Each department chose a book to read and discuss during PLCs.
-Our district's monthly early release day initiative focused on writing throughout all disciplines.
+Our district's monthly early release day initiative focused the development of performance-based assessments in every area.
+All teachers participated in a museum walk of their work at the end of the year to share ideas and strategies for implementing the common core.
 In our efforts to improve our special education program, Aimsweb data is compiled on a weekly basis.
 Our special education teachers offer a literacy program entitled Language! which serves to develop students' reading/writing performance.
 A comprehensive study skills unit is offered to all seventh grade students at the beginning of each school year.
-A Math tutorial was piloted in addition to Writing tutorials and remedial reading classes already in place for students who fell below the state CMT reading/writing goals.
+A Math tutorial was continued in addition to Writing tutorials and reading classes already in place for students who fell below the state CMT reading/writing goals.
 In addition, a fluency program is offered to address students' reading needs.
 To increase all students' overall independent reading, an Accelerated Reader (AR) program is conducted in all language arts classes.
-SmartBoards, E-instruction, and mimios have added technology to enhance instruction.
+SmartBoards, E-instruction, mimios, Kindles and iPads have added technology to enhance instruction.
 Our district GATES program (Gifted and Talented Education Services) strives to maximize students' potential through problem solving experiences.
 In an effort to engage parents in the planning and improvement of school programs, they are invited to serve alongside staff members on various school committees as well as in after school activities.